Youniwemi/einvoicing-for-woocommerce/readme.txt

 ZUGFeRD is the German standard for electronic invoices, while XRechnung is required for invoicing to German public authorities.
 If you do business in Germany or with German companies, these formats are essential.
 Our plugin supports both, ensuring full compliance with German e-invoicing regulations.

+= Is this plugin compliant with Malaysian e-invoicing? =

+Our plugin is in the process of adding Malaysian UBL support, for now, it is in beta phase.
+Your feedback is highly appreciated.
+Please let us know if you have any issues or suggestions.

 = How does sequential invoice numbering work? =